Digital

 Link Artwork-Artist

-Veralinx [VL] has developed an advanced platform built on an architecture that integrates the best digital technologies.
+Veralinx [VL] has developed an advanced platform, built on an architecture that combines the best digital technologies.

-Thanks to this innovative architecture, through the [VL] domain, web app, blockchain, and an NFC (Near Field Communication) TAG applied to the artwork and the COA (Certificate of Authenticity), each artwork is assigned a unique, non-replicable, and secure digital identity.
-This creates an immutable and permanent link between the artwork and the artist.
+Thanks to this innovative architecture, through the [VL] domain, the web app, the blockchain, and the NFC Tag (Near Field Communication) applied to the artwork and the COA (Certificate of Authenticity), each artwork is assigned a protected, non-replicable digital identity.
+The artwork-artist link is therefore established in an immutable and enduring way.
+This architecture helps protect the authorship of the artwork and the artist’s intellectual property by providing a reliable digital reference, useful in countering copies, misappropriation of images and content.

 Registration